Boerworz/Gagat/README.md

 If you want to customize properties of the transition, such as the jelly factor, pass an instance of `Gagat.Configuration` as the last argument to `Gagat.configure(for:with:using:)`, or omit it if you want to use the defaults.

 **Important:** In order for Gagat to work as expected you _must_ keep a reference to the value returned by `Gagat.configure(for:with:using:)` for the entire lifetime of your application (or until you want to disable Gagat).
-You will also need the returned value in step 3.

 ```swift
 // AppDelegate.swift